Is It Just Me?... Astrology

 society today and go by the name of 'women'.

 What the word Amazon means in the context of retailing merchandise is

 anybody's guess but that's just it.
 It no longer matters.
 Company names

 no longer have to make any sense.

-Casper is a mattress, Hubble is a contact lense and the dyslexic Zyppah,
+Casper is a mattress, Hubble is a contact lens and Zyppah is a snore

 Welcome to the age of corporate nonsense names.
 Bizarre linguistic